caocmai/caocmai.github.io/README.md

 </p>

 ## About Me
 I enjoy working with other people to solve coding problems or develop projects.
-I like to build user friendly iOS app and web apps.
+I like to build user friendly iOS and web apps or various tools to eliminate tedious/repetitive tasks.
 [View portfolio](https://www.makeschool.com/portfolio/cao-mai) or my [Github](https://github.com/caocmai) for all my projects.

 #### Sample Projects